No to Dunedin managed isolation centre

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-Dunedin will not be used for quarantine and managed isolation facilities at this stage minister in charge of managed isolation Megan Woods says.
+Dunedin hotels will not be used as managed isolation centres for people returning to New Zealand at this stage, Megan Woods says.

+Woods, the Minister in charge of isolation facilities, thanked the Dunedin, Invercargill and Queenstown communities for their willingness to engage in discussions, but said setting up isolation facilities was complex and centres in the South would not be required for now.

+There are 32 managed isolation facilities in New Zealand and the Government was not planning to increase that.

 Suspension of compassionate exemptions lifted